pingcap/docs-cn/QUICKSTART.md

 # TiDB Quick Start Guide

+TiDB ("Ti" stands for Titanium) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
+It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.

-As an open source distributed scalable HTAP database, TiDB can be deployed on-premise or in-cloud.
-The following deployment options are officially supported by PingCAP.
+TiDB can be deployed on-premise or in-cloud.
+The following deployment options are officially supported by PingCAP:

 - [Ansible Deployment](op-guide/ansible-deployment.md): This guide describes how to deploy TiDB using Ansible.
 It is strongly recommended for production deployment.
 - [Ansible Offline Deployment](op-guide/offline-ansible-deployment.md): If your environment has no access to the internet, you can follow this guide to see how to deploy a TiDB cluster offline using Ansible.